 Writing Teacher Resumes – The Ultimate Resume Writing Guide

 All effective teacher resumes have an area of expertise, core competencies, or key teaching skills section.
 This significant segment is guaranteed to set you apart from the competition.
 Focus on critical skills that are needed to succeed in the job you are targeting.
 Examples include classroom management, student motivation, parental communication, differentiated instruction, and reading strategies.

 Make sure your areas of expertise are focused on the grade level or content area.
 If you are a primary teacher, ensure you use relevant skills for teaching primary students not high school students.
 Of course, there are teaching skills that do overlap between the two levels.

 B: Borders Can Attract Attention

 You can decide if this addition is for you.
-Incorporating borders in your resume can showcase organization and draw positive attention.
+Incorporating borders in your resume can showcase organized facts and draw positive attention.
 You can include a visually-appealing border around your whole resume, as well as thinner border lines to separate different sections.
 Always remember, teacher resumes need to look professional; don’t use hearts, smiley faces, or other inappropriate icons.

 Recommended Reading: 10 Ways to Format a Visually Appealing Education Resume

 C: Contact Information – Is it Correct?

 It may seem obvious that teacher resumes need contact information.
 It would surprise you how many candidates forget to include some or all of their contact information on their resume and cover letter.
 At the top of the first page of your resume, be sure to include your full name, address, phone numbers, and email address.
 Triple check this area to ensure there are no mistakes!